kunleihe/omscs-cs6250-exam-notes/lesson3.md

     - Forwarding refers to transferring a packet from an incoming link to an outgoing link within a *single router*
     - Routing refers to how routers work together using routing protocols to determine good paths from the source to the destination node.
 - What is the link-state routing algorithm?
+    - The goal is to find the least-cost path from the source node to all other nodes in the network.
     - Uses the Dijkstra’s algorithm.
-    - Link costs and network topology are known to all nodes
+    - Link costs and network topology **are known to all nodes**.
-    - Starts with N’ containing only the source node.
-Initialize all path to infinity except for the source node’s direct neighbors.
-Perform iterations.
-In each iteration, look into nodes that have not been added to N’.
-Select the node with the least cost from the previous iteration.
-Update distance for all immediate neighbors of this node using the lowest cost paths.
+    - It works as follows:
+        - First, the algorithm sets up the initial costs from the source node (`u`).
+The cost to its directly attached neighbors is the known cost of those links.
+The cost to every other node in the network is set to infinity, since a path isn't known yet.
+        - Repeats a loop until all nodes have been added to the confirmed set N'.
+In each round of the loop:
+            - It looks at all the nodes not yet in `N'` and finds the one with the lowest current path cost from the source.
+Let's call this node `w`.
+            - It adds `w` to the confirmed set `N'`.
+This locks in its path as the shortest possible.
+            - For every neighbor of the newly added node `w` (let's call a neighbor `v`), it performs an update.
+It compares the current recorded cost to `v` (which is `D(v)`) with a new potential path that goes through `w`.
+This new path's cost is the cost to get to `w` plus the cost from `w` to `v`.
+            - If the path through `w` is cheaper, the algorithm updates `D(v)` with this new, lower cost.
 - What is the computational complexity of the link state routing algorithm?
     - O(N^2), where N is the number of nodes
 - What protocol uses the link state routing algorithm?
     - The Open Shortest Path First (OSPF) routing protocol
 - What is the distance vector routing algorithm?
-    - It is iterative, asynchronous, and distributed (decentralized)
+    - It is iterative, asynchronous, and distributed (decentralized).
     - Based on the Bellman-Ford algorithm
     - Each router/node does not know the full network topology.
     - Each node maintains its own distance vector with costs to reach every other node in the network.
 They send each other their distance vectors periodically and update accordingly if there are shorter paths found between what was already in its distance vector.
 The iteration goes on until there’s no new update.